News: PCB development - I2C_mtrDrvr V1.0, servoDigitCtrlr, pxlBlck_multiPCB, XGZP6847_adapter and nanoPxl V1.4

 • MCP9808 temperature sensor

-A connected DC motor can be controlled with the aid of the DRV8830.
-I also used this driver on the first version of the control for WinDIY to be able to control the individual gear motors.
+A connected DC motor can be controlled using the DRV8830.
+I also have this driver on the first version of the controller WinDIY used to control the individual geared motors.

-The also built-in ADS1115 4x ADC can be used to read in up to four analog voltages.
-The first channel of the ADC is permanently connected to the shunt of the motor lead.
-In this way, the current motor load can also be determined and, if necessary, switched off in the event of an overload.
+The also installed ADS1115 4x ADC can be used to read in up to four analog voltages.
+The first channel of the ADC is permanently connected to the shunt of the motor supply line.
+In this way, the current motor load can be determined and, if necessary, switched off in the event of an overload.

 The MCP9808 temperature sensor is not necessary for the actual function.
 This provides the temperature on the PCB via the I2C bus.

 The circuit works.
-You should only be careful with the FAULT line of the DRV8830 that is led out via the JST-PH connection, as it should not be connected to a GPIO without a series resistor.
+You should only be careful with the FAULT line of the DRV8830, which is led out via the JST-PH connection, as it should not be connected to a GPIO without a series resistor.
 In a new version I will also accommodate this resistor on the PCB.

-I will soon provide a construction article of the I2C_mtrDrvr here on Nerdiy.de.
-Until then you will find more information and pictures in the following paragraph.
+I will soon provide a structure article for the I2C_mtrDrvr here on Nerdiy.de.
+Until then you will find further information and pictures in the following paragraph.

 https://www.instagram.com/p/CLHzylSLPnj/